docksal/docksal/docs/tools/xdebug.md

 # Using Xdebug debugger

-Xdebug can be used to debug both web requests as well as cli scripts (e.g. Drush commands).
+Xdebug can be used to debug both web requests as well as cli scripts (e.g., Drush commands).

 ## Setup